lau/calecto/README.md

 ### Formatting timestamps

-This means that your timestamps will be loaded as Calecto.DateTimeUTC structs instead of Ecto.DateTime structs and you can use the formatting functionality in Calendar.
+This means that your timestamps will be loaded as `DateTime` structs instead of Ecto.DateTime structs.
+You can use the formatting functionality in Calendar.

 - Format an `inserted_at` timestamp using Calendar: